Browse Principal Investigators

 • Stephen Eglen Dr Stephen Eglen

-Dr. Ellefson is a lecturer in the Psychology & Neuroscience in Education with the Faculty of Education.
-Her work integrates cognition, neuroscience, child development, and education into a multi-disciplinary research programme aimed at improving m...
+Michelle Ellefson is a Professor of Cognitive Science in the Faculty of Education.
+Her work integrates cognition, neuroscience, child development, and education into a multi-disciplinary research programme aimed at improving maths and science educ...

 My research focuses on the neuropsychological correlates and neurochemical processes underlying addictive behaviour and the translation of this knowledge into therapeutic interventions.
 This work involves a combination of approaches including neur...